PRANAVASH21/GCP_livestreaming_via_OBS/README.md

 # and type the same rtmp://<instance_ip>/live/test

-# and BOOM, your streaming live.......
+# and BOOM, you're streaming live.......